Understanding Bloody, White, Green, and Watery Chicken Poop

 The truth about normal chicken poop is that there is no fixed color.
 It still depends on the diet and state of chicken’s health.
 While the ash poop with white cap is generally assumed to be the normal chicken poop, several shades of colors can be normal too.
 However, these other colors should not persist for too long.
 If they do, then your chickens might be having some diseases.
 Unlike watery chicken poop, normal chicken poop is supposed to be firm.

 If your chickens have been exposed to greens like vegetables or grasses, then a green chicken poop might just be based on diet.
+However the kind of greenish droppings from exposure of chickens to vegetable is less likely to look like a diarrhea.
 If you are sure that nothing that the chickens have eaten should cause the green poop, then you might want to consider some possible diseases.

 Sometimes, the green poop might be watery chicken poop, and other times, they are firm.
 Your birds my be showing signs of Avian flu, Newcastle disease, Marek’s disease, or the less scary probable cause – internal worms.